Do you have a few funny mom fails? C’mon. Fess up. I know you’re out there.

 Then I would, gleefully, eat it in peace.
 Unfortunately, the kids kept finding my hiding places.
 I would have to keep re-hiding it somewhere else.
 After a while, I couldn’t remember where I moved it.

-Have you ever seen a hot mess mom looking for her own hiding spot when she wants chocolate?
-This is not one of my better moments in parenting.
+Have you ever seen a mom looking for her own hiding spot when she wants chocolate?
+I bet you know exactly what I am talking about.
 Watch this video.
-It explains how I feel.
+It explains how I feel about funny mom fails.

 Christmas is the worst time for me.
 I am always last to find out the trends have changed.
 Our first year in a new city, we decided to host the Christmas party at our house.